risk-first/website/introduction/Meeting-Reality.md

 Our risk-centric view of this strategy would be:

-- Every action you take on a project has it's own [Attendant Risks](Glossary#attendant-risk).
+- Every action you take on a project has its own [Attendant Risks](Glossary#attendant-risk).
 - The bigger or more complex the action, the more [Attendant Risk](Glossary#attendant-risk) it'll have.
 - The reason you're taking action _at all_ is because you're trying to reduce risk elsewhere on the project
 - Therefore, the biggest [Payoff](Glossary#payoff) is likely to be the one with the least [Attendant Risk](Glossary#attendant-risk).